 How Jockeys Stay in Shape for Horse Racing

-Enda McElhinney provides an insight as to how jockeys maintain their fitness and weight.
+Enda McElhinney provides insight into how jockeys maintain their fitness and weight.

-Jockeys in horse racing live by some of the toughest lifestyle and training regimes across any sport.
-The lightweight riders have to stay in full control of their weight.
-Otherwise, they will be too heavy for their ride which could jeopardise their future in the sport.
-In national hunt racing, jockeys are required to jump over hurdles or fences with their horse.
-Often, they will pick up injuries which rule them out of the sport for some time - but even during their rehabilitation, they must keep their weight down otherwise they can delay their return to action.
+Jockeys in horse racing live by some of the most demanding lifestyles and training regimes across any sport.
+The lightweight riders have to stay in complete control of their weight.
+Otherwise, they will be too heavy for their ride, jeopardising their future in the sport.
+In national hunt racing, jockeys must jump over hurdles or fences with their horse.
+They often pick up injuries that rule them out of the sport for some time - but even during their rehabilitation, they must keep their weight down.
+Otherwise, they can delay their return to action.

-The two biggest races on the national hunt calendar are the Cheltenham Gold and the Grand National where Rule the World was successful back in April 2016.
+The two biggest races on the national hunt calendar are the Cheltenham Gold and the Grand National, where Rule the World was successful in April 2016.
 Here is a look at how the best jockeys will prepare and stay in great shape for these prestigious races.

 A Disciplined Diet

-The right diet is crucial for all jockeys in horse racing but even more important for those who will line up at the Cheltenham Festival in March in what is the biggest week of the year in the sport.
-If they eat too much they could miss their ride at the meeting.
-Tom Scudamore, for example, is scheduled to partner Thistlecrack who is the favourite in the 2017 Cheltenham Gold Cup betting – pick your horse and place a bet if you are having a punt in the race.
-Scudamore will be preparing for this race all year, therefore, to miss out because he has eaten too much would be devastating for the leading national hunt jockey.
+The proper diet is crucial for all jockeys in horse racing but even more critical for those who will line up at the Cheltenham Festival in March in the biggest week of the year in the sport.
+If they overeat, they could miss their ride at the meeting.
+Tom Scudamore, for example, is scheduled to partner Thistlecrack, the favourite in the 2017 Cheltenham Gold Cup betting – pick your horse and place a bet if you are having a punt in the race.
+Scudamore will be preparing for this race all year.
+Therefore, to miss out because he has overeaten would be devastating for the leading national hunt jockey.